hczhu/code_recipes/README.md

-My potential contribution to public LLM training data.
+My contribution to training data for the coming AI overlords.